Welcome to the Clown Cohort: a year long mentorship for aspiring clown teachers.

 “Jester, writer, eater of grapes…etcetera.
 My therapist once described me as the great disruptor.”

 - Early September 3-hour Manhattan retreat with Mentorship Cohort to clarify expectations and goals

 - Tuesday night Clown Gym workshops (and additional programing as available)

 - Monthly one-hour check-ins with the Mentorship Team.
 Note: All teachers observed that month are invited (but not required) to attend

-- Informal check-ins with the cohort and teacher in the studio before each workshop
+- Informal check-ins with the cohort and teacher in the studio before/after each workshop

 - Lead at least 2 Tuesday night Clown Gyms in the spring and engage in feedback with the Mentorship Cohort

 - Late May/early June one-day Manhattan retreat to debrief

 - Free access to all Clown Gym programming from September through May, which includes: